Maintain Healthy Business Conversion Funnel

 Controversially as it sounds, it may be necessary to narrow the diameter of the funnel top.
 Try more targeted advertising or use a sieve to filter out shoppers who have no intention of purchasing.

 With 100,000 monthly visitors you expect to receive 4,000 sales (4%).
 With too many visits from unqualified buyers, you might see as few as 1,000 sales (1%).
-Servicing 100,000 visitors is an enormous task.
+Providing fresh content for 100,000 visitors is an enormous task.
+Imagine having a retail store with this much foot traffic.
 It is better to either have more sales to cover overhead costs or less visitors in relation to a healthy number of sales.

 Controversially… it may be necessary to narrow the diameter of the funnel top.